cuiyongbo/hello-world/my_wiki/languages/english_note_book/english_notes_1.rst

 | Definition: abnormally thin or weak, especially because of illness or a lack of food.
 | Usage: She was so emaciated that she could hardly stand.
 |
-| telltale
-| Definition: a person, especially a child, who report others’ wrongdoings or reveals their secrets. [告密者，打小报告，小麻雀]
-| Definition: a device or object that automatically gives a visual indication of the state or presence of something.
-| Usage: Earlier this winter though, an image of an emaciated polar bear went viral, with many asking if this was the telltale image of climate change.
-|
 | cloud
 | Definition: spoil or mar (something).
 | Usage: The general election was clouded by violence. [蒙上一层阴影]